-She jogs off towards Spencer’s car and has to wait for a break in the aruguing to speak.
-And when one doesn’t present itself, she just butts in anyway.
-Jac and Jon continue, their hand gestures excentuating their shouts while Kyla asks Spencer if they’re coming.
-Spencer talks to Kate for a second before looking over at me and I can see something sad in her eyes even at this distance.
+She jogs off towards Spencer’s car and has to wait for a break in the arguing to speak.
+When one doesn’t present itself, she just butts in anyway.
+Jac and Jon continue, their hand gestures excentuating their shouts while Kyla speaks to Spencer.
+Spencer turnsa to Kate for a second before looking over at me and I can see something sad in her eyes even at this distance.
 But then she nods her head once and says something to Kyla.

 “I know they’re crazy,” I say to Erin, “but this isn’t normal.
 If you’d have met them a few months ago, you’d love them as much as I do.”

 She gives me a sardonic expression.
 “If you say so.”

 “Okay, I shouldn’t be so quick to judge, I guess.”

 That makes me feel a little better.
 “So you still up for it?”